YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 * Desc: O2 Jamming.
 >A rather diverse bunch of girls, these ones, but they all share a trait - their Oxygen tanks are ample enough to accommodate for two full Mark 16 torpedo volleys, which means they can safely be ran with dual Oxygen Torpedoes.
-About I-58... she currently is the best one of the bunch, as she gets a special barrage to go along the extra O2.
+*About I-58...* she is a solid starter, as she gets a special barrage to go along the extra O2.
+*About Cavalla...* she is currently the best of this bunch, despite Albacore not being around to enhance her barrage.

 #### ![SS](https://azurlane.koumakan.jp/w/images/6/61/I-25Chibi.png "I-25") - [IJN I-25](https://azurlane.koumakan.jp/I-25)
 * Skill: